-How Unity built a gaming engine for the future – TechCrunch
+Unity IPO aims to fuel growth across gaming and beyond – TechCrunch

 DOTS

-In recent years, Unity has been developing its “data-oriented technology stack,” or DOTS, gradually rolling it out in modules across the engine.
+For the last three years, Unity has been creating its “data oriented technology stack,” or DOTS, and gradually rolling it out in modules across the engine.

-Unity’s engine centers on programming in C# code, which is easier to learn and more time-saving than C++ since it is a higher level programming language.
-Simplification comes with the trade-off of less ability to customize instruction by directly interacting with memory.
+Unity’s engine centers on programming in C# code which is easier to learn and more time-saving than C++ since it is a slightly higher level programming language.
+Simplification comes with the trade off of less ability to customize instruction by directly interacting with memory.
 C++, which is the standard for Unreal, enables that level of customization to achieve better performance but requires writing a lot more code and having more technical skill.

-DOTS is an effort to not just resolve that discrepancy, but achieve dramatically faster performance.
-It makes use of the ability to add annotations to C# code to further customize the code’s instructions and automatically recompiles code written by humans to be optimized for how a computer carries out instructions.
-The standard programming languages in use by humans are all oriented around how humans think (object-oriented); Unity claims a proprietary breakthrough in understanding how to reorganize object-oriented code into data-oriented code (optimized for how computers think) so that when it is compiled into the lowest level languages that provide 1s-and-0s instructions to the __, it is orders of magnitude faster in processing the request.
-This level of efficiency should, on one hand, allow highly complex games and simulations with cutting-edge graphics to run quickly on GPU-enabled devices, while, on the other hand, allowing simpler games to be so small in file size they can run within messenger apps on the lowest quality smartphones and even on the screens of smart fridges.
+DOTS is an effort to not just resolve that discrepancy but achieve dramatically faster performance.
+Many of the most popular programming languages in use today are “object-oriented,” a paradigm that groups characteristics of an object together so, for example, an object of the type “human” has weight and height attached.
+This is easier for the way humans think and solve problems.
+Unity takes advantage of the ability to add annotations to C# code and claims a proprietary breakthrough in understanding how to recompile object-oriented code into “data-oriented” code, which is optimized for how computers work (in this example, say all heights together and all weights together).
+This is orders of magnitude faster in processing the request at the lowest level languages that provide 1s-and-0s instructions to the processor.

+This level of efficiency should, on one hand, allow highly-complex games and simulations with cutting-edge graphics to run quickly on GPU-enabled devices, while, on the other hand, allowing simpler games to be so small in file size they can run within messenger apps on the lowest quality smartphones and even on the screens of smart fridges.

-Unity is bringing DOTS to different components of its engine one step at a time and users can opt whether to use DOTS for each component/step of their project.
+Unity is bringing DOTS to different components of its engine one step at a time and users can opt whether or not to use DOTS for each component of their project.
 The company’s Megacity demo (below) shows DOTS enabling a sci-fi city with hundreds of thousands of assets rendered in real-time, from the blades spinning on the air conditioners in every apartment building to flying car traffic responding to the player’s movements.

 Graphics

-The forefront of graphics technology is in enabling real-time ray tracing (a lighting effect mimicking the real-life behavior of light reflecting off different surfaces) at a fast enough rendering speed so games and other interactive content can be photorealistic (i.e., you can’t tell it’s not the real world).
-It’s already possible to achieve this in certain contexts but takes substantial __ [processing power?] to render.
+The forefront of graphics technology is in enabling ray tracing (a lighting effect mimicking the real-life behavior of light reflecting off different surfaces) at a fast enough rendering speed so games and other interactive content can be photorealistic (i.e. you can’t tell it’s not the real world).
+It’s already possible to achieve this in certain contexts but takes substantial processing power to render.
 Its initial use is for content that is not rendered in real-time, like films.
-Here are two videos from __ by Unity and Unreal, each demonstrating ray tracing that makes a digital version of a BMW look identical to video of a real car.
+Here are videos by both Unity and Unreal demonstrating ray tracing used to make a digital version of a BMW look nearly identical to video of a real car:

-To support ray tracing and other cutting-edge graphics, Unity released its High Definition Render Pipeline in 2018.
-It gives developers more powerful graphics rendering for GPU devices to achieve high visual fidelity in console and PC games plus nongaming uses like industrial simulations.
-By comparison, its Universal Render Pipeline optimizes content for lower-end hardware like mobile phones.
+To support ray-tracing and other cutting-edge graphics, Unity released its High Definition Render Pipeline in 2018.
+It gives developers more powerful graphics rendering for GPU devices to achieve high visual fidelity in console and PC games plus non-gaming uses like industrial simulations.
+(By comparison, its Universal Render Pipeline optimizes content for lower-end hardware like mobile phones.)

 Next-gen authoring

-The Unity Labs team is focused on the next generation of authoring tools, particularly in an era of AR or VR headsets being widely adopted.
+Unity’s Research Labs team is focused on the next generation of authoring tools, particularly in an era of AR or VR headsets being widely adopted.
 One component of this is the vision for a future where nontechnical people could develop 3D content with Unity solely through hand gestures and voice commands.
 In 2016, Unity released an early concept video for this project (something I demo-ed at Unity headquarters in SF last year):

 Game engines are eating the world

-The term “game engine” limits the scope of what these platforms are already used for.
+The term “game engine” limits the scope of what Unity and Unreal are already used for.
 They are interactive 3D engines used for practically any type of digital content you can imagine.
-The core engine is used for virtual production of films to autonomous vehicle training simulations to car configurators on auto websites to interactive renderings of new buildings.
+The core engine is used for virtual production of films to autonomous vehicle training simulations to car configurators on auto websites to interactive renderings of buildings.

-Both Unity and Unreal have long been used outside gaming by people repurposing them and over the last three to five years have made expanding use of their engines in other industries a big priority.
-They are primarily focused on large- and mid-size companies in (1) architecture, engineering and construction, (2) automotive and heavy manufacturing, and (3) cinematic video.
+Both of these engines have long been used outside gaming by people repurposing them and over the last five years Unity and Unreal have made expanding use of their engines in other industries a top priority.
+They are primarily focused on large- and mid-size companies in 1) architecture, engineering, and construction, 2) automotive and heavy manufacturing, and 3) cinematic video.

-In film, game engines are used for virtual production.
-The settings, whether animated or scanned from real-world environments, are set up as virtual environments like those of a video game where virtual characters interact and with human actors captured through sets surrounded by the virtual environments on screens.
+In films and TV commercials, game engines are used for virtual production.
+The settings, whether animated or scanned from real-world environments, are set up as virtual environments (like those of a video game) where virtual characters interact and the camera view can be changed instantaneously.
+Human actors are captured through sets that are surrounded by the virtual environment on screens.
 The director and VFX team can change the surroundings, the time of day, etc. in real-time to find the perfect shot.

-Since assets can be imported from CAD, BIM and other formats, and since Unity gives you the ability to build a whole world and simulate changes in real-time (on a screen or in AR/VR), there are a vast scope of commercial uses for it.
+There are a vast scope of commercial uses for Unity since assets can be imported from CAD, BIM, and other formats and since Unity gives you the ability to build a whole world and simulate changes in real-time.
 There are four main use cases for Unity’s engine beyond entertainment experiences:

-- Design and planning: Have teams work on interactive 3D models of their product simultaneously (in VR, AR or on screens) from offices around the world and attach metadata to every component about its materials, pricing, etc. The Hong Kong International airport used Unity to create a digital twin of the terminals connected to Internet of Things (IoT) data, informing them of passenger flow, maintenance issues and more in real-time.
+- Design & Planning: have teams work on interactive 3D models of their product simultaneously (in VR, AR, or on screens) from offices around the world and attach metadata to every component about its materials, pricing, etc. The Hong Kong International airport used Unity to create a digital twin of the terminals connected to Internet of Things (IoT) data, informing them of passenger flow, maintenance issues, and more in real-time.

-- Training, sales and marketing: Use interactive 3D content so staff or customers can engage with photorealistic renderings of industrial products, VR trainings for risky construction situations, online car configurators that render custom designs in real-time or an architect’s plan for new office space with every asset within the project filled with metadata and responsive to interaction, changes in lighting, etc.
+- Training, Sales & Marketing: use interactive 3D content so staff or customers can engage with: a) photorealistic renderings of industrial products; b) VR trainings for risky construction situations; c) online car configurators that render custom designs in real-time; or d) an architect’s plan for new office space with every asset within the project filled with metadata and responsive to interaction, changes in lighting, etc.

-- Simulation: Generate training data for machine learning algorithms using virtual recreations of real-world environments (like for autonomous vehicles in San Francisco) and running thousands of instances in each batch.
-Unity Simulation customers include Google’s DeepMind.
+- Simulation: generate training data for machine learning algorithms using virtual recreations of real-world environments (like for autonomous vehicles in San Francisco) and running thousands of instances in each batch.
+Unity Simulation customers include Google’s DeepMind and Unity teamed up with LG to create a simulation module specific to autonomous vehicles.

-- Human machine interfaces (interactive screens): Create interactive displays for in-vehicle infotainment systems and AR heads up displays, as showcased by Unity’s 2018 collaboration with electric car startup Byton.
+- Human Machine Interfaces (interactive screens): create interactive displays for in-vehicle infotainment systems and AR heads up displays, as showcased by Unity’s 2018 collaboration with electric car startup Byton.

 Unity’s ambitions beyond gaming ultimately touch every facet of life.
-In his 2015 internal memo in favor of acquiring Unity, Facebook CEO Mark Zuckerberg wrote “VR/AR will be the next major computing platform after mobile.”

-Unity is currently in a powerful position as the key platform for developing VR/AR content and distributing it across different operating systems and devices.
-Zuckerberg saw Unity as the natural platform for building “key platform services” in the XR ecosystem like an “avatar/content marketplace and app distribution store” for this next paradigm.
+In his 2015 internal memo in favor of acquiring Unity, Facebook CEO Mark Zuckerberg wrote “VR / AR will be the next major computing platform after mobile.”
+Unity is currently in a powerful position as the key platform for developing VR / AR content and distributing it across different operating systems and devices.
+Zuckerberg saw Unity as the natural platform off which to build “key platform services” in the mixed reality ecosystem like an “avatar / content marketplace and app distribution store”.

-If the company can maintain its position as the leading platform for building mixed-reality applications in the coming era I envision where mixed reality is our main digital tool, Unity’s IPO will help it build a solid foundation.
+If Unity maintains its position as the leading platform for building all types of mixed reality applications into the era when mixed reality is our main digital medium, it stands to be one of the most important technology companies in the world.
+It would be the engine everyone across industries turns to for creating applications, with dramatically larger TAM and monetization potential for the core engine than is currently the case.
+It could expand up the stack, per Zuckerberg’s argument, into consumer-facing functions that exist across apps, like identify, app distribution, and payments.
+Its advertising product is already in position to extend into augmented reality ads within apps built with Unity.
+This could make it the largest ad network in the AR era.

+This grand vision is still far away though.
+First, the company’s expansion beyond gaming is still early in gaining traction and customers generally need a lot of consulting support.
+You’ll notice other coverage of Unity over the last few years all tends to mention the same case studies of use outside gaming; there just aren’t that many than have been rolled out by large companies.
+Unity is still in the stage of gaining name recognition and educating these markets about what its engine can do.
+There are promising proof points of its value but market penetration is small.